evgenyvas/grub_multi_boot_example/README.md

-parted -a optimal /dev/sdb (make sure drive you are working on is sdb) mklabel gpt unit MB mkpart BOOTEFI fat32 0% 256M   (creates the EFI partition which is 200M in size) set 1 boot on mkpart bootiso ext4 256M 7.5G  (creates a second partition of 7.5 GB) mkpart private ext4 7.6G 100%  (creates a third partition which will take up the rest of the drive) unit MB
+parted -a optimal /dev/sdb (make sure drive you are working on is sdb) mklabel gpt unit MB mkpart EFIBOOT fat32 0% 256M   (creates the EFI partition which is 200M in size) set 1 boot on mkpart bootiso ext4 256M 7.5G  (creates a second partition of 7.5 GB) mkpart private ext4 7.5G 100%  (creates a third partition which will take up the rest of the drive) unit MB
 print
 print free